-* Ex-aide says Lagarde, then finance minister, knew case in detail
+* Ex-aide says Lagarde, then finance minister, knew case in

 * Lagarde says she always acted in public interest